telerik/ajax-docs/controls/scheduler/views/week-view.md

-## Week View

 The **Week view** is a standard table list, which shows appointments for specific week.
 Each day represents a vertical column with header showing its date formatted by the **ColumnHeaderDateFormat** property.
-Similarly to the**Day view** the **Week View** has also two different approaches for showing time slots representing the available hours:
+Similarly to the **Day view** the **Week View** has also two different approaches for showing time slots representing the available hours:

 * Business hours (default) - shows only the working hours (by default those values are from 9 am to 5 pm).
 Those values can be modified by the **WorkDayStartTime** and **WorkDayEndTime** properties.